Questions about Building Work, Building Plans and Building Lines

 They also specifically set out that any habitable room must have at least one opening for natural light ( a window).

 It goes without saying that the structure needs to conform to all National Building Regulations!
+The National Building Regulations apply to all buildings within the borders of South Africa!

 Home inspections and the property you are buying selling or doing building work on